ACADEMIC INFORMATION

 EXAMINATIONS

 - Semester Examinations.
 At the end of each semester examinations are given in all subjects according to a prepared schedule.
 Because of the value in bringing about a general view of a whole subject, no student is excused from any final examination for any reason.
-No final examination may be given other than on the regularly scheduled date unless approved by the Vice President of Instruction.
+No final examination may be given other than on the regularly scheduled date unless approved by the Vice President of Student Learning and Success.

 - Postponed Examinations.
 A student who misses a semester examination for reason beyond control should petition in writing for a postponed examination.
 The student will be notified of the time and place of the postponed examination if the request is granted.
 Absence from an examination without valid reason will result in a grade of "F" for the course.